CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-4.md

      >**Note:** It may take 10-15 minutes for provisioning to complete.

-1. On the Azure Home page, select **Resource groups** and then select **Appmod**.
+1. On the Azure home page, select **Resource groups** and then select **Appmod**.

 1. Copy and paste the name of the **Search Service instance** you created previously into Notepad from the list of resources.
-You will need the name in an upcoming task..
+You will need the name in an upcoming task.

     ![](../media/h128.png)